 - March 9: down 2,103.76 points

-On Nov.
-16, 2020, investors sent the DJIA soaring to a new record high of 29,950.44, most likely buoyed by Moderna’s announcement of a coronavirus vaccine that was almost 95% effective.
+On November 16, 2020, investors sent the DJIA soaring to a new record high of 29,950.44, most likely buoyed by Moderna’s announcement of a coronavirus vaccine that was almost 95% effective.
 Eight days later, it broke the milestone of 30,000 points for the first time.
 Since then, it has only continued rising.

 Oil Price Collapse

 Global oil prices started strong in 2020, averaging $64 per barrel in January.
 However, the pandemic drastically reduced global oil demand as businesses shut down and governments restricted travel.
 On April 14, 2020, air travel hit a low point of 87,534 travelers compared to 2.2 million that same day the year before.
 Also in April, oil prices plummeted to $19 per barrel globally and -$37 per barrel in the U.S. Prices then recovered later in the year, but never regained their January high.